 When will my W-2 Form arrive?

-Employers are typically required to issue Form W-2 by January 31st.
+Employers are typically required to issue your W-2 form by January 31.
 If you have moved or have concerns about the form getting to you, contact your employer as soon as possible to ensure your information is up to date.
-With the first day of filing season pushed back to January 30th, there’s a good chance you’ll receive your W-2 by the time you need it.

 What do I do if I don’t receive my W-2 Form?